Arrest made in Lansing, Iowa, homicide

-An arrest has been made following the death of an Iowa man last spring.
+An arrest has been made after the death of an Iowa man last spring.

 Andrew Raymond Karvel, 67, was charged Aug.
 17 with murder in the first degree and is being held in Allamakee County Jail without bond.